cypress-io/cypress/README.md

 Cypress is a test engine that runs unit and integration tests in your browser.

+### What's in this repo?

+Currently this repo is used to house all of the Cypress documentation, the issues (from early adopters), changelog, and current progress.
+Eventually this will all move to the public website.

 - #### [Changelog](../../wiki/changelog)

 - #### [Documentation](https://github.com/cypress-io/cypress/wiki)

+### Where's the code?

+When Cypress releases its public beta, it will open source the majority of the code base.
+This will primarily consist of the `cypress-driver`, and backend adapters.
+The `desktop app` which integrates our `web services` will not be released as open source.

+### How do I get Cypress?

+Right now you have to be an early adopter to get a hold of Cypress.
+Visit [http://www.cypress.io](cypress.io) and get on our mailing list.
+We send periodic emails asking for additional adopters until we are ready for a public beta.

+The public beta is on track for later in 2015.